 As previously mentioned, hickory is notoriously strong, which also means it’s weighty.
 When dried, it can weigh around 50lbs per cubic foot.
 The grain ranges from featuring light,clean boards to gorgeous rustic boards with knots and mineral streaks.
 Hickory is primarily found in the Southern region, and it can grow to as much as 120 feet in height.

 There are very few kinds of wood available that match hickory’s strength and durability.
-Hickory ranks the highest on the Janka hardness rating of American tree species used in flooring.
-As a species of wood flooring material, its strength is ideal for high-traffic areas of the home.
+Hickory ranks the highest on the Janka hardness rating of American tree species used in wood flooring.
+Its strength is ideal for high-traffic areas of the home.
 It’s excellent at resisting impact and stress.

 In addition to its hardy characteristics, hickory is also a gorgeous wood.
 The hardwood flooring planks can be light and blond or more rustic and natural in appearance.
 It’s truly one of a kind!